vivekbhr/doctorRbite/README.md

 - [ePub](https://github.com/ismayc/thesisdown_book/blob/gh-pages/thesis.epub)
 - [gitbook](http://ismayc.github.io/thesisdown_book)

-Under the hood, the a custom LaTeX template is used to ensure that documents conform precisely to the University of Freiburg, faculty f biology submission standards.
+Under the hood, the a custom LaTeX template is used to ensure that documents conform precisely to the University of Freiburg, faculty of biology submission standards.
 At the same time, composition and formatting can be done using lightweight [markdown](http://rmarkdown.rstudio.com/authoring_basics.html) syntax, and **R** code and its output can be seamlessly included using [rmarkdown](http://rmarkdown.rstudio.com).

 ### Using doctorRbite from Vivek's GitHub